NunoSempere/clarivoyance/hurdles/index.md

 - Valuation of AI companies, number of AI companies through time
 - Number of organizations which have trained a model within 1, 2 OOM of the largest model
 - Performance on various capability benchmarks
-- Very noisy proxies: Machine learning papers uploaded to arxiv, mentions in political speeches, mentions in american legislation, Google n-gram frequency, mentions in major newspaper headlines, patents, number of PhD students, number of Sino-American collaborations, etc.
+- Very noisy proxies: Machine learning papers uploaded to arXiv, mentions in political speeches, mentions in American legislation, Google n-gram frequency, mentions in major newspaper headlines, patents, number of PhD students, number of Sino-American collaborations, etc.
 - Answers to AI Impacts' survey of ML researchers through time
 - Funding directed to AI safety through time